kubera-a/action-items/README.md

 Similar to Phase 2, the goal of this phase is to be able to create a script that can read various sources and create a markdown list of trend reports and analysis that I should read if multiple individuals have mentioned the report.

+## 🔒 Security & Privacy

+**Credentials are NOT shared:**
+- Each user creates and owns their OAuth credentials
+- The repository does NOT include any API keys or secrets
+- `client_secret_*.json` and `token.json` are gitignored
+- Your Gmail data never touches any third-party servers

+**Best practices:**
+- ✅ Keep `client_secret_*.json` private
+- ✅ Never commit credentials to git
+- ✅ Review the OAuth scopes before granting access
+- ✅ Revoke access anytime via [Google Account Settings](https://myaccount.google.com/permissions)

+## Contributing

+When contributing to this project:
+1. Do NOT commit your personal credentials
+2. Test with your own Google Cloud Project
+3. Follow the coding guidelines in [CLAUDE.md](CLAUDE.md)
+4. Keep dependencies minimal (see Phase 1 requirements)